OfficeDev/office-js-docs-pr/docs/design/add-in-development-best-practices.md

 - Ensure that the look and feel and functionality of your add-in complements the Office experience.
-Use the [Office UI toolkit for add-ins and web apps](http://msdn.microsoft.com/library/83ffc2f8-4c5b-4b50-9251-0f3093538944%28Office.15%29.aspx).
+Use [Office UI Fabric](https://dev.office.com/fabric).

 - Favor content over chrome.
 Avoid superfluous UI elements that don't add value to the user experience.